yattinda/RevSpot-replication-package/README.md

 The second part is data evaluation(see data_eval folder) part to evaluate the experiment result with csv files generated in previous step.
 We use R and R studio for IDE in this part.
 The package structure with respect to RQ is as follows:

    .
+   ├── ...
    ├── data_eval                 # Data evaluation (R)
-   │   ├── figures
-   │   ├── RQ1_analysis.R. #File level evaluation for RQ1
+   │   ├── RQ1_analysis.R.       # File level evaluation for RQ1
-   │   ├── RQ2-3-analysis.R #Line level evaluation for RQ2-3
+   │   ├── RQ2-3-analysis.R      # Line level evaluation for RQ2-3
-   │   ├── motivation.R #Motivation
+   │   ├── motivation.R          # Motivation
    ├── data_process              # Data process (Python)
-   │   ├── commented #Predict the inline comment location │   │   ├── File_Level.ipynb #File level data process for RQ1
+   │   ├── commented             # Predict the inline comment location
+   │   │   ├── File_Level.ipynb  # File level data process for RQ1
-   │   │   ├── Line_level.ipynb #Line level data process for RQ2-3
+   │   │   ├── Line_level.ipynb  # Line level data process for RQ2-3
-   │   ├── revised #Predict the lines to be revised
-   │   │   ├── File_Level.ipynb #File level data process for RQ1
+   │   ├── revised               # Predict the lines to be revised │   │   ├── File_Level.ipynb  # File level data process for RQ1
-   │   │   ├── Line_level.ipynb #Line level data process for RQ2-3
+   │   │   ├── Line_level.ipynb  # Line level data process for RQ2-3
    ├── env                       # Conda environment files
-   └── README.md
+   └── ...

     .
     ├── ...